Today’s Wonder of the Day was inspired by Salih. Salih Wonders, “Are protests good or bad? ” Thanks for WONDERing with us, Salih!

 Support can take many forms.
 Some people donate their money.
 Other people volunteer their time and talents to projects important to them.

 Of course, you can also support a cause with your actions.
-As the world learned from Rosa Parks, sometimes actions speak louder than words!
+As the world learned from Rosa Parks, sometimes actions speak louder than words.

 Whatever you are passionate about, there’s sure to be a cause that you can support.
-You never know when your actions to stand for something that’s important to you will make the world a better place!
+You never know when your actions might make the world a better place!